johnjeng/johnjeng.com/src/pages/personal.md

 type : "page"
 ---

-Hi, I'm John

-I'm a human with many split interests, hobbies, passions, and values.
+Hi, I'm John, a human with many interests, hobbies, passions, and values.

+I believe everyone ought to have a chance to live their best lives.

-### Here are some highlights
+### Here my cliff notes
-- Personal Trainer and owner of [J3 Personal Training](https://johnjeng.com) (this site).
+- I've been coaching people since 2011
-- VP of Operations for Sagemath.
-Inc, the company that makes [Cocalc](https://cocalc.com).
+- I'm part of the company that makes [Cocalc](https://cocalc.com)!
-- Lindy Hop Instructor
 - Board game and movement enthusiast